muhammad-salem/ariia/README.md

 	-socks	--socks-proxy		use socks proxy [host:port] format -socks4	--socks4-proxy		use socks4 proxy [host:port] format
 	-socks5	--socks5-proxy		use socks5 proxy [host:port] format
-	-s	--ssh			use ssh connection as proxy - [remotehost:port], not supported yet -su	--ssh-user		set ssh user name - remote login user name -sp	--ssh-pass		set remote login password, if non will be asked from terminal
+	-pu	--proxy-user		    Specify the username for authentication on a proxy server -pp	--proxy-password		Specify the password for authentication on a proxy server -s	--ssh			use ssh connection as proxy - [remotehost:port], not supported yet -su	--ssh-user		set ssh user name - remote login user name -sp	--ssh-pass		set remote login password, if non will be asked from terminal